 Treatment and prognosis

 Although endometriomas are usually a benign entity, there is an ~1% rate of malignant transformation.
-Endometrioid tumours of the ovary and clear cell adenocarcinoma are the most common histological pattern seen 8.
+Endometrioid tumors of the ovary and clear cell adenocarcinoma are the most common histological pattern seen 8.
 They are mostly seen in women >40 years after several years of latency, with endometriomas larger than 9 cm 4-5.
 Malignant transformation is uncommon in masses <6 cm.

 If not surgically excised, follow-up should be at least yearly 4.
 GnRH agonists may be used for medical management.